voxel51/fiftyone/docs/source/getting_started/install.rst

 .. note::

-    Dive right into FiftyOne by running the quickstart!
-Running the command below from a shell will download a small dataset, launch the App, and print some suggestions for exploring the dataset!
+    Dive right into FiftyOne by running the command below!
+It will download a small dataset, launch the App, and print some suggestions for exploring the dataset!

     .. code-block:: text